-Strategy KPIs and Targets (April 2024 to March 2027) Boundary Improve the well-being (state of being physically, mentally, and socially satisfied) of employees who support sustainable 1.
-In employee engagement surveys, achieve an at least 90% positive response rate to the statement "I am satisfied to work at the Company," an at least 80% positive response rate to the statement "I can identify with the Company's mission, vision, and managerial policy, and I want to work to achieve them," and an at least 70% positive response rate to all statements 3 Consolidated growth Expand the implementation boundary for the human rights DD digital survey to the Group Increase the ratio of women in managerial positions to at least 8% by March 2028, and to 10% by 2030 1-4 Foster diversity and inclusion that makes 2.
-Maintain the ratio of mid-career hires at around 50% Non Consolidated the most of diverse individuals 3.
-Increase the ratio of male employees taking paternity leave to 100% Consolidated 4.
-Continue to exceed the legal rate of employment for persons with disabilities 5 Consolidated 5.
-Encourage managerial appointments for local employees at overseas subsidiaries Consolidated Further advance health and productivity 1.
-Achieve a 100% rate of complete checkup Non management 2.
-Maintain comprehensive health risk found by stress checks at current levels4 Consolidated - Focus on investment in human capital 1.
-Every year, spend more on education and training costs5 per employee than in the previous year Non 2.
-Maintain the ratio of employees with overseas posting experience at around 40% Consolidated
+Strategy KPIs and Targets (April 2024 to March 2027) Boundary Improve the well-being (state of being physically, mentally, and socially satisfied) of employees who support sustainable growth In employee engagement surveys, achieve an overall response rate of at least 90%, a positive response rate of at least 80% to the statements "I am satisfied to work at the Company" and "I can identify with the Company's mission, vision, and managerial policy, and I want to work to achieve them," and a positive response rate of at least 70% across all items'3 Expand the implementation boundary for the human rights DD digital survey to the Group Consolidated Foster diversity and inclusion that makes the most of diverse individuals Increase the ratio of women in managerial positions to at least 8% by March 2028, and to 10% by 2030 Maintain the ratio of mid-career hires at around 50% Increase the ratio of male employees taking paternity leave to 100% Continue to exceed the legal rate of employment for persons with disabilities Encourage managerial appointments for local employees at overseas subsidiaries 1-4 Non Consolidated 5 Consolidated Further advance health and productivity management Achieve a 100% rate of complete checkup Maintain comprehensive health risk found by stress checks at current levels^{4} Non Consolidated Focus on investment in human capital Every year, spend more on education and training costs ^{5} per employee than in the previous year Maintain the ratio of employees with overseas posting experience at around 40% Non Consolidated

 ^{3.} The positive response rate in employee engagement surveys refers to-of employee responses on the five-point scale (5.
 Fully agree; 4.
 Agree; 3.
 Neither agree nor disagree; 2.
 Disagree; 1.
-Fully disagree)-the proportion of responses 4 and 5. which are the positive responses.
+Fully disagree)-the proportion of responses 4 and 5, which are the positive responses.